 Access Gap Cover

-We also refer to accommodation when we’re talking about our subsidised facilities in Brisbane or Townsville, available to Members who need to travel to these cities for their medical care.
+We also refer to accommodation when we’re talking about the subsidised accommodation units in Brisbane or Townsville, available to Members who need to travel to these cities for their medical care.

 A type of alternative medicine that treats the patient by inserting and manipulating fine needles into specific points on the body, with the aim of relieving pain and for therapeutic purposes.

-A dependant over the age of 21, who is still living at home and dependent on their parents.
+A dependent over the age of 21, who is still living at home and dependent on their parents.
 Up to the age of 21, all children are included on the policy at no extra charge.
-From the ages of 21-25, an adult can remain on the policy at no extra charge if they’re a full time student or apprentice on a low income and are not married or in a de facto relationship.
+From the ages of 21-25, an adult can remain on the policy at no extra charge if they’re a full-time student or apprentice on a low income and are not married or in a de facto relationship.

 Most commonly referred to as “Extras cover”, ancillary covers you for services such as optical, dental and physiotherapy that are not subsidised by Medicare.
 Extras cover can be packaged with hospital cover.

 The maximum amount of benefits that can be paid to a Member in their Membership Year.

 Treatment for hearing loss and the proactive prevention of hearing damage by an approved audiologist.